DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ### Overview

 #### The problem
-Cecil Green Park House—a well-known Vancouver event venue—was facing a multi-year decline in revenues.
+Cecil Green Park House&mdash;a well-known Vancouver event venue&mdash;was facing a multi-year decline in revenues.
 With an outdated website and a poorly-defined brand identity, however, the venue was experiencing high page abandonment rates, and stakeholders were reluctant to invest in new marketing initiatives to drive traffic to the existing site.

 #### Our approach
 While the project initially began as a visual refresh of the original website, it quickly became clear that a broader scope was needed to fully address the underlying business challenges.
 Working with multiple stakeholders, I helped to clarify the venue's business goals, brand identity, target audiences, and local competition.